Tiramisu-Compiler/tiramisu/README.md

 #### Method 3: Build from source, but install dependencies using our script

+There are two steps:
+1) Install the dependencies using our script.
+2) Use Cmake to build Tiramisu.

 ##### Building Dependencies via Script
 1) Get Tiramisu